A topic from the subject of Inorganic Chemistry in Chemistry.

 • Periodic Trends: Several periodic trends are observed as we move across periods (rows) and down groups (columns) of the periodic table:

-• Reactivity: Metals become more reactive down a group, and nonmetals become more reactive across a period.
+• Reactivity: Metals generally become more reactive down a group (due to decreasing ionization energy), and nonmetals generally become more reactive across a period (due to increasing electronegativity).

-• Group Properties: Elements in the same group share similar chemical properties due to having the same number of valence electrons.
-For example, all alkali metals (Group 1A) are highly reactive and form 1+ ions.
+• Group Properties: Elements in the same group (vertical column) share similar chemical properties due to having the same number of valence electrons.
+For example, all alkali metals (Group 1A) are highly reactive and readily form 1+ ions.

-• Period Properties: Elements in the same period have the same number of energy levels.
+• Period Properties: Elements in the same period (horizontal row) have the same number of principal energy levels (shells).
 As we move across a period, new electrons are added to the same energy level, leading to an increase in atomic number, nuclear charge, and electron density.

-• Exceptions: Some elements may exhibit deviations from the predicted periodic trends due to factors such as lanthanide contraction or relativistic effects.
+• Exceptions: Some elements may exhibit deviations from the predicted periodic trends due to factors such as the lanthanide contraction (a reduction in ionic radii of the lanthanides) or relativistic effects (effects due to the high speeds of inner electrons in heavy atoms).

 Experiment: Exploring Periodicity in Elements